 What’s the worst that can happen?
-Many patients fear blindness after LASIK; however, there has never been a reported case of blindness resulting directly from LASIK eye surgery, according to the American Refractive Surgery Council.
+Many patients fear blindness after LASIK; however, to date, there have not been any reported cases of blindness stemming from LASIK.
 On the other hand, there have been injuries reported from contact lenses.

 LASIK eye surgery uses a very precise excimer laser to thin out or reshape the cornea.
 This corrects the refraction, or bending, of light reaching the retina to help light focus properly.
 A skilled LASIK surgeon can, in approximately 15 minutes, reshape corneal tissue to reduce or eliminate the need for glasses and contact lenses once healing occurs.
-LASIK blindness is unheard of, but patients should still seek the best LASIK surgeon to reduce the risks of complications and improve results.
+Even though there have not been any reported cases of blindness stemming from LASIK, patients should still seek the best LASIK surgeon to reduce the risks of complications and improve results.

-In the hands of industry-leading St. Louis laser surgeons like the doctors at Brinton Vision, blindness from LASIK surgery has never occurred.
+In the hands of the industry-leading St. Louis laser surgeons at Brinton Vision, we have had no serious, sight-threatening complications from LASIK.
 Dr. Jason Brinton and Dr. Steven Tersigni are top choices for patients seeking the best LASIK surgeons in Missouri.
 Both are leaders in the field of eye health and refractive surgery, performing LASIK plus all modern LASIK alternatives.

 How can I reduce risks of LASIK?

 Before you undergo any medical treatment such as laser surgery, it’s important to take certain steps to reduce potential risks.
 We asked our four doctors how they personally would approach choosing a LASIK surgeon for themselves or for those they love.